Worst-Case VCG Redistribution Mechanism Design Based on the Lottery Ticket Hypothesis

-That is, the network structure $[2]$ is enough to represent an optimal mechanism.
-However, if we directly train using $[2]$ as the network structure, then we cannot get any useful results.
-For example, we initialize $[2]$ for $10$ times using random seed $0$ to $9$, we run {\sc WCT} for each seed for 1 hour.
+That is, the network structure $[2]$ is enough to represent an optimal mechanism for $3$ agents.
+However, if we directly train using $[2]$ as the network structure, then we never encountered get any useful results.
+For example, we initialize $[2]$ for $10$ trials using random seed $0$ to $9$, we run {\sc WCT} for each seed for 1 hour.
 The best trial ended up with a gap of $0.1179$ with respect to the theoretical upper bound (i.e., cannot discover optimal mechanisms and the achieved results are worse than manual results). $8$ out of $10$ trials failed completely (i.e., not getting positive worst-case allocative efficiency ratios).
 We then experimented with network structures $[5]$, $[10]$ and $[15]$, also for $10$ trials via random seed $0$ to $9$.
 We managed to discover near optimal mechanisms for $2$, $3$ and $7$ trials out of $10$, respectively.
 That is, having the ``optimal'' network structure (i.e., $[2]$) is not enough. {\em The larger the network, the higher chance there is for us to encounter a trainable initialization.}